Common Skin Lesions & Removal Options

 The approach to skin lesion removal is tailored to both the type of lesion and your individual preferences.
 At Shine MD, every procedure is designed to be comfortable, precise, and focused on optimal cosmetic results.

 If you are nervous about the procedure or have a fear of needles, the team will offer you Ativan and/or laughing gas.
-The physicians will gently inject numbing in the area of treatment.
+The physician will gently inject numbing in the area of treatment.
 Once the area is numb, the lesion will be removed with the electrocautery machine.

 Many benign skin lesions can be removed using an advanced device called the Ellman Surgitron, which is used to gently and precisely shave the lesion.
 This technique minimizes trauma to the surrounding skin, helping to support faster healing and improved cosmetic outcomes.